 If you are working toward a Less Restricted Privileges License (offered once you turn 16), you must clock 50 hours behind the wheel, including 10 nighttime hours.
 This requirement also applies to those working toward a Less Restricted Farm Permit.

-If you are 15 years old years old and hold a Restricted License, you must clock at least 25 of the 50 hours before turning 16.
-Once you turn 16, you must have completed all 50 hours in order to graduate to a lesser restrictions.
+If you are 15 years old, you can receive a Restricted License if you must clock at least 25 of the 50 hours.
+Once you turn 16 years old, you must have completed all 50 hours in order to graduate to a lesser restrictions.

 All applicants must be accompanied by a licensed adult who is at least 21 years old.
-Any practice hours driven with an adult who is older than 18 but younger than 21 DO NOT count toward your 50 hours of supervised driving.
-The state suggests you keep a log to track your supervised driving hours.
-It’s not required, but helpful in the long run.
+Any practice hours driven with an adult who is younger than 21 years old DO NOT count toward your 50 hours of supervised driving.
+The state suggests you keep a log to track your supervised driving hours in order to complete your Teen Driving Experience Log (Form DE-IB01).

 C) Get Proof of Practice Hours

 You must obtain an affidavit signed by your parent or guardian that states you completed at least 50 hours (including 10 nighttime hours) behind the wheel with a licensed adult who is at least 21 years old.
-You’ll submit this to the Kansas Driver’s License Bureau when applying for your drivers license.
+You’ll submit the Teen Driving Experience Log (Form DE-IB01) to the Kansas Driver’s License Bureau when applying for your drivers license.